- Landlord Responsibilities. Provide adequate light, air, heat, ventilation, sanitation, plumbing, gas lines, including smoke detectors (read more).

 If a landlord does not treat the unit, the tenant may withhold rent until the unit is treated, or pursue legal action.

 Tenants must make all requests for repairs in writing indicating the date, and make a copy before sending it to the landlord.

-- Sending notice.
-The landlord must make corrective action within 14 days – or less in case of emergency repairs – of receiving the written notice.
+- Sending Notice –The landlord must make corrective action within 14 days of receiving notice or less in case of emergency repairs.

 Tenant’s Options if Repairs Aren’t Made